跳至主要内容

 Businesses want to hire agents who arm themselves with customer service skills that properly support buyers and help set their organization apart from the rest.

 If you’re a hiring manager, look for these skills for customer service when skimming resumes and searching for exceptional candidates.
-If you’re hunting for a new customer support position, follow along to learn more about the skills you develop to improve an organization’s customer experience.
+If you’re hunting for a new customer support position, follow along to learn more about the customer service job skills you develop to improve an organization’s customer experience (CX).

 1. Empathy

-Empathy plays an essential role in building customer relationships and de-escalating high-tension situations.
+One of the most important customer service skills, empathy, is essential in building customer relationships and de-escalating high-tension situations.
 A customer service agent must have the emotional intelligence to empathize with upset customers, collaborate with them, and work to find a solution.

 2. Collaboration

-Internal collaboration across teams is a vital skill for successful customer service reps.
+Internal collaboration across teams is one of the top skills needed for customer service.
 In remote and hybrid working environments, agents don’t always have the option to walk over to a teammate’s desk to ask questions or brainstorm ideas.
 Yet the need for collaboration between colleagues and departments hasn’t waned.

-With customer experience software that supports integrations with tools like Slack, agents can seamlessly collaborate inside and outside the organization, whether in the office or working from a beach in Hawaii.
+With customer experience software that integrates with tools like Slack, agents can collaborate seamlessly.
+They can do this both inside and outside the organization, whether in the office or working from a beach in Hawaii.

 3. Communication